What are complementary therapies?

 - Alternative therapies.
 Alternative therapies are used instead of standard medical care.
 There’s no scientific proof that alternative therapies work to treat cancer.
 More importantly, they may not be safe.

 Standard medical treatments are now very effective at controlling and often curing cancer, and side-effects are better managed now.
-Choosing an unproven alternative may mean you miss out on a standard treatment that may help you.
+Choosing an unproven alternative may mean you miss out on a standard treatment that will help you.